kolodny/safetest/README.md

 };
 ```

-We can now override the `useGetRecordsQuery` hook to simulate an error:
+Here's how to create and use an override for the `useGetRecordsQuery` hook to simulate an error:

 ```diff
  // Records.tsx